This post was originally published on January 9th, 2015, and has been updated with more information.

 5. Granite Memorial Benches

 Granite benches are not conventional cemetery monuments.
 This is because generally, they do not accompany the body of the deceased.
 Often, granite memorial benches can be placed in a church courtyard or other area for family and friends to appreciate.
 These benches can be personalized with beautiful images of the loved one, or a favorite musician.
 Quotes, names, and other information can also be inscribed.

 Cemetery policies differ about burying cremated remains.
 However, laying ashes to rest in a columbarium is a common choice.
 This structure offers a place for families to place the ashes, with a commemorative urn or niche.
 Mausoleums are generally intended for entire families, and offer a more private resting place.

 However, these commemorative benches can be placed in other areas.
 For example, placing a granite bench in a backyard is a profound way to keep a loved one in your thoughts.

-Before making a final decision, you should consider your family’s budget and the cemetery’s space restrictions.
+Before making a final decision, you should consider your family’s budget and the cemetery’s space restrictions when shopping for monuments.
 Our team is always available to answer your questions, and ensure that your monument fits your needs.